Exam Tips for Frequency Tables

 This exam tips covers Exam Tips for Frequency Tables within Frequency Tables for GCSE Mathematics.
 Revise Frequency Tables in Statistics for GCSE Mathematics with 11 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 6 of 8 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position